JSRocksHQ/jsrockshq.github.io/src/posts/en/temporal-dead-zone-tdz-demystified.md

 }(undefined, 2));
 ```

 The example above may look a bit confusing, but it is actually a TDZ violation too -- that is because [default parameters are evaluated in an intermediate scope](https://github.com/google/traceur-compiler/issues/1376) which exists between the parent and inner scope of the given function.
-The `a` and `b` parameters are bindings of this (intermediate) scope and are initialized from left to right, hence when `a`'s initializer tries to read `b`, the `b` identifier resolves to the `b` binding in the current scope (the intermediate scope) which is unitialized at that point and thus throws a `ReferenceError` due to the TDZ semantics.
+The `a` and `b` parameters are bindings of this (intermediate) scope and are initialized from left to right, hence when `a`'s initializer tries to read `b`, the `b` identifier resolves to the `b` binding in the current scope (the intermediate scope) which is uninitialized at that point and thus throws a `ReferenceError` due to the TDZ semantics.

 As another example, subclasses (created with `class x extends y {}`)'s constructors that try to access `this` before calling the `super` constructor will throw a TDZ `ReferenceError`.
-Reference: [ES6 super construct proposal](https://github.com/tc39/ecma262/blob/master/workingdocs/ES6-super-construct%3Dproposal.md). *(note, though, that this proposal is only two weeks old as of the time of this writing, so it may be changed or discarded altogether from the final ES2015 spec.)*
+That is because as long as a subclass's constructor has not yet called `super()` its `this` binding is considered uninitialized.
+Likewise, if a subclass constructor execution reaches the end of the constructor code without calling `super()`, the constructor would (like any other constructor) implicitly try to `return this;`, which would then throw a TDZ `ReferenceError` as `this` is still uninitialized.
+Reference: [ES6 super construct proposal](https://github.com/tc39/ecma262/blob/master/workingdocs/ES6-super-construct%3Dproposal.md). *(note, though, that this proposal is only two weeks old at the time of writing, so it may be changed or discarded altogether from the final ES2015 spec.)*

 # TDZ is everywhere...
 Except in transpilers and engines